-When you attach a conversational text data row to a project, the Labelbox Editor interface will automatically render the conversational text or thread-based text.
+When you attach a conversational text data row to a project, Labelbox will automatically adjust the editor interface to render the conversational or thread-based text.

 Below are all of the annotation types you may include in your ontology when you are labeling conversational or thread data.
-Classification-type annotations can be applied at the global level and/or nested within an object-type annotation.
+Classification-type annotations can be applied globally and/or nested within an object-type annotation.

-To create an entity, simply choose the entity tool in your ontology and select the string of text by clicking the desired starting character and dragging to select a sequence of characters in the unstructured text.
+To create an entity, simply choose the entity tool in your ontology and select the text string by clicking the desired starting character and dragging to select a sequence of characters in the unstructured text.

 Create an annotation relationship with the following steps: